Trusted WordPress tutorials, when you need them most.

 For example, you could change the wording of your confirm navigation popup or customize your form.
 By analyzing the results, you can determine what keeps users engaged and helps reduce abandonment rates.

 Thrive Optimize is the best plugin for this task.
-It lets you run A/B split tests without any coding and keeps your data safe.
+It lets you run A/B split tests easily without any coding.

-To learn more, you can refer to our guide on how to do A/B split testing in WordPress.
+To learn more, see our guide on how to do A/B split testing in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.